shapeshed/jekyll.shapeshed.com/_posts/2009-02-27-setting_up_a_backup_strategy_with_amazon_s3.md

 ---
 layout: post
 title: Setting up a backup strategy with Amazon S3
-excerpt: "I've recently put a fairly rigorous backup procedure in place for local, staging and production servers.
+description: "I've recently put a fairly rigorous backup procedure in place for local, staging and production servers.
 Partly so I don't forget I've written up the process. "
 categories: [Linux]
 ---
 <h3>The setup</h3>